LouisDesdoigts/dLux/docs/tutorials/introductory/sources.md

 2. `flux` - the flux of the source, in photons.
 3. `spectrum` - the spectrum of the source.

-Lets create one and model it through an optical system.
+Let's create one and model it through an optical system.
 We will also return the `PSF` object so we can examine both the oversampled and downsampled psfs.

 ```python